 The University of Puerto Rico in Ponce's (UPR-Ponce) mission and vision are in accordance to the mission and vision of the University of Puerto Rico as a system.
 UPR-Ponce's mission has been revised twice during the past ten years: in 2008 and 2013.
 The last time, the Academic Senate of the UPR-Ponce appointed a committee (Certification 2012-2013-09) to revise the mission of the institution according to the recommendations made in the Periodic Review Report submitted by the Middle States Commission of Higher Education in August 2010.
-This Senate Committee began its task organizing public hearings in order to promote the participation of all sectors of the institutional goals (Certification 2008-2009-59).
+This Senate Committee began its task organizing public hearings in order to promote the participation of all sectors of the institution.
+Then the committee drafted a mission statement, based on its findings, and aligned it with the institutional goals (Certification 2008-2009-59).
 Various drafts were widely circulated to all its constituents to request input and final recommendations.
 After examining and evaluating feedback from the community, UPR-Ponce Academic Senate approved Certification 2013-2014-49 with the revised version of the mission.
 Its English translation reads (Certification 2013-2014-60):